Codeception/codeception.github.com/docs/10-WebServices.markdown

 You should start with creating a new test suite, which was not provided by the `bootstrap` command.
 We recommend to call it **api** and use the ApiGuy class for it.

-{% highlight php %}
+{% highlight yaml %}
+ bash
- codecept.phar generate:suite api ApiGuy
+php codecept.phar generate:suite api ApiGuy

 {% endhighlight %}